After the Party (TV series)

 After the Party is a New Zealand six-part drama TV series co-created by Robyn Malcolm and Dianne Taylor, directed by Peter Salmon, and starring Robyn Malcolm and Peter Mullan.
 It aired on TVNZ from 29 October 2023.

 Synopsis

 The story follows, partly through flashbacks, a family crisis that evolves following a drunken party, at which mother and grandmother Penny Wilding sees something which causes her to accuse her husband, Phil, in front of all of the guests, of inappropriate behaviour.
-The series begins when Phil returns to town after having been overseas for five years, to see his daughter, Grace, and grandson Walt.
+The series begins when Phil, after having been overseas for five years, returns to town to see his daughter, Grace, and grandson, Walt.